prachichhatbar/django_ninja/README.md

 - `settings.py`: Contains project settings, including database configuration, installed apps, and middleware.
 - `urls.py`: Defines the URL routing for the project.
-- `asgi.py`: ASGI configuration for running the project with Uvicorn.

 ### Django App (ninja_tasks)